sturnberg/OCS-Docs/Content_Portal/Documentation/Communities/manage-a-community.md

 uid: ManageCommunity
 ---

-# Manage a community
+# Manage tenants in a community

-The Community Details page lets you perform various tasks for managing a community, such as adding a tenant to a community or deleting a community.
+The Community Details page lets you perform various tasks for managing tenants belonging to a community.

 To create a new community, see [Add a community](xref:AddCommunity).